Sherritt International (S) Q3 2025 earnings summary

 Q3 2025 earnings summary

-Moa JV expansion phase two completed and sixth leach train commissioned, with ramp-up underway to increase mixed sulphide precipitate production and support future growth despite challenging conditions in Cuba and low nickel prices.
+Completed Moa JV expansion with the sixth leach train ramping up, positioning for future growth despite operational challenges in Cuba and low nickel prices.

-Significant cost reduction initiatives, including a 10% workforce reduction in Canada, are expected to yield $20 million in annual savings, in addition to $17 million from prior year initiatives, with cumulative annualized savings of $37 million since 2021.
+Significant cost reduction initiatives implemented, targeting $20 million in annual savings, in addition to $17 million from 2024.

 Financial highlights